avibe948/GiltYieldExtractor/ReadMe.md

-The yield extractor gets all Uk standard gilts from the HL website and computes the bond yield assuming that all bonds pay twice a year.
+The yield extractor gets all Uk standard gilts from the Hargreeves landsdown broker website and computes the bond yield assuming that all bonds pay twice a year.
 HL publishes Gilt prices at this URL, here is a snapshot of the website as of 06th of April 2023 , as you can see they don't publish the YTM.
 ![image](https://user-images.githubusercontent.com/33904196/230695331-10f95079-3cf3-4e77-8300-0cbc1196e34c.png)

-This project demonstrate how to pull the prices from the url using pandas and compute the YTM of each gilt.
-Finally you can sort the gilts by the highest yield to maturity for short or long term bonds ( look at the end of the notebook).
+This project demonstrate how to pull the prices from the url using pandas and compute the yield to maturity of each gilt.

-The YTM is computed using either the dirty or clean price.
-The market trading convention is to use clean prices and your broker will normally charge you for the accrued interest.
+The YTM is computed using either the dirty or the clean price.
+The market trading convention for UK gilts is to quote and trade clean gilt prices and brokers l normally charge you for the accrued interest which the bond accumulated since the last coupon payment date.
 The dirty price is the clean price (exchange traded price) + any accrued interest.
+Dirty prices may reflect the true return on investment as it deducts interest that you pay for upfront (unearned).

 DISCLAIMER : I DO NOT TAKE ANY RESPONSIBILITY TO INCORRECT YIELD CALCULATIONS , BUGS OR OTHER ISSUES WITH THE CODE.
 USE AT YOUR OWN RISK.